vallafederico/smooothy/readme.md

 })
 ```

 This does the bare minimum, well, and provides ways to extend it and make it into what you need.
-Callbacks are a great way to extend the functionality, [here's some useful ones](/docs//callbacks.md).
+Callbacks a way to extend the functionality, [here's some useful examples](/docs//callbacks.md).

 ## Touch and Mouse Interaction